8 Tips On How To Relieve Allergies Naturally

 Nettle

-You can find nettles pretty much everywhere but do be careful!
-Our native nettle is very toxic - please make sure you are foraging and using only nettle (Urtica dioica or Urtica urens) before you use it!
+You can find nettles pretty much everywhere, but do be careful.
+Our native nettle is very toxic - please make sure you are foraging and using only Urtica dioica or Urtica urens before you use it.
 You could use nettle as a natural way to relieve your allergies.
-Try make a tea blend and have that daily, or as smoothie base.
-Or even get a tincture from a herbalist to help support symptomatic relief.
+Try to make a tea blend and have that daily, or as a smoothie base.
+Or consider getting a tincture from a herbalist to help support symptomatic relief

 Quercetin

 Another natural way to relieve allergies is the supplement quercetin.
-Quercetin - is a flavonoid that works like an antioxidant to reduce the inflammation you are having to the ‘foreign body’.
-Elderberries are one example of a food that is high in quercetin, you take elderberries daily with both our Immunity Tonic and Switchel
+Quercetin is a flavonoid that works like an antioxidant to reduce the inflammation you are having to the ‘foreign body’.
+Elderberries are one example of a food that is high in quercetin.
+We use elderberries in both our Immunity Tonic and Switchel

 Quercetin is also found in foods like: